USEPA/AMET/docs/AMET_Users_Guide_v15.md

 **1. Create a properly formatted observation data file for site compare.**

 This is generally the first step to setting up a new network for AMET.
-Format your new network obseration data in a format that site compare can read.
+Format your new network observation data in a format that site compare can read.
 Use one of the existing network observation data files as a template for creating your new data file.
 The most versatile data format is that for the SEARCH hourly data, as it contains both a start date/time and end date/time, which allows for maximum flexibility in pairing the observation data with the model data.
 In addition to the data file, you will need to create site list for your new network.
 Site files are available for download from the CMAS website along with the network data for the existing networks.
 These two files, the data file and site list file, will be referred to in Step 3.
 The data file is assumed to have the name "NewAQNet\_data\_$year.csv" and the site file should either be in the tab delimited text format with the name "NewAQNet\_sites.txt" or a comma separated metadata file with the name "NewAQNet\_full\_site\_list.csv".
 Note that the txt format of the site file is being phased out in favor of the comma separated metadata file.
 You will also need this site metadata file to populate the site_metadata_table in the database.

 **2. Modify the AQ_species_list.input file**